KATBlackCoder/Translate-AI/CONTEXT.md

 # Translation AI

 A TypeScript-based application for translating RPG Maker MV game content.
-The project provides a structured way to extract, translate, and reapply translations to RPG Maker MV game files.
+The project provides a structured way to extract, translate, and reapply translations to RPG Maker MV game files using various AI providers.

 ## Core Features